-Posted in News on 30 August 2017By Sarah Eklund, Marketing Manager
+Posted in Communication on 30 August 2017By Sarah Eklund, Marketing Manager

 Emperor’s London design team recently worked with the renowned BRIT School to mentor their students on a live brief.